-Students may miss three class periods without penalty.
+Students may miss four class periods without penalty.
 This does not include absences approved by the college for purposes such as participating in speech tournaments or sports.
-Apart from college-approved absences, students who miss more than three class meetings will get docked -5% from their final grade per absence.
+Apart from college-approved absences, students who miss more than four class meetings will get docked -5% from their final grade per absence.

-For example, if a student's final course grade is 92% (A-) and he has missed four class periods, his final course grade will drop to 87% (B) at the end of the course.
+For example, if a student's final course grade is 92% (A-) and he has missed five class periods, his final course grade will drop to 87% (B) at the end of the course.
+If he misses six class periods, his final course grade will drop to 82%, and so on.

 Students who miss class due to college-approved activities may be required to make up missed class time in the Writing Center.
-Contact your professor to learn more.